KC English Dance Schedule

 * Beginner basics overview: 15 minutes prior to dance, if needed

 * Attire: Our regular dances are casual to dressy (long sleeves and jeans are likely to make you overheat, but your choice).
 Wear comfortable shoes that fasten securely to the foot and won't cause blisters.
-I've never seen anyone last long in heels, but if you're determined to try (there's always someone who assures me they'll be fine in heels), I strongly advise you keep a pair of tennis shoes in your trunk as backup.
+I've never seen anyone last long in heels, but if you're determined to try (there's always someone who assures me they'll be fine in heels), I strongly advise you keep a pair of sneakers in your trunk as backup.

 Anything labeled a Ball will involve fancy dress.
 If there's a ball coming up, check my blog from October 2013 for ideas on something fancy in Regency style.
 Skirt hems should fall no longer than the top of your foot to avoid trip hazards.